 - If you happen to drive behind a fog truck while in the operation of fogging, wait for the truck to pull over and pass promptly with the windows up and the air system on recirculate.

-Why Doesn’t the City just Fog the Entire City for Mosquitoes?
+Why Doesn't the City Doesn't Fog the Entire City for Mosquitoes

 The City strives to meet budget goals while trying to effectively keep mosquitoes carrying viruses low.
-To do this the City’s integrated Mosquito Virus Surveillance and Abatement Program focuses more on controlling mosquito borne viruses than just killing adult mosquitoes.
-The Program consists of public education, surveillance, source reduction, laviciding, and targeted adulticiding.
+To do this the City's integrated Mosquito Virus Surveillance and Abatement Program focuses more on controlling mosquito-borne viruses than just killing adult mosquitoes.
+The Program consists of public education, surveillance, source reduction, larviciding, and targeted adulticiding.